Before traveling, please check out these helpful tips.

 - Make sure your students are up each morning on time.

-- Report any rule violations to the director; but don't create problems.
+- Report any rule violations to the teacher; but don't create problems.

 - Be courteous and helpful; correct if necessary, but don't antagonize.